MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 # Conversation flow
 [!INCLUDE [pre-release-label](../includes/pre-release-label.md)]

-Since a bot can be thought of as a conversational user interface, the flow of conversation is how we interact with the user and can take different forms.
+Since a bot can be thought of as a conversational user interface, the conversation flow is how we interact with the user and can take different forms.
 Having the right conversation flow helps improve the user's interaction and the performance of your bot.

 Designing a bot's conversation flow involves deciding how a bot responds when the user says something to it.
 A bot first recognizes the task or conversation topic based on a message from the user.
 To determine the task or topic (known as the *intent*) associated with a user's message, the bot can look for words or patterns in the text of the user's message, or it can take advantage of services like [Language Understanding (LUIS)](bot-builder-concept-luis.md) and QnA Maker.